 The reason we want a site with its keywords on page 2-4 is two-fold.
 You want a site that Google thinks is healthy, it just doesn’t have enough link juice to be on page 1.
 Also, in the event that you might be sending a rotten PBN to a site, you don’t want it to affect anyone’s income stream.

-To find a testcase, you’ll be using SEMRush.
-This tool allows you to enter in a website, and it will return all the keywords it is currently ranked for.
-It’s an amazing tool for keyword research, I might add.
+To find a testcase, you’ll be using SEMRush or Ahrefs.
+These tools allow you to enter a website, and it will return all the keywords it is currently ranked for.
+This process is also amazing for keyword research, I might add.

 Plugging this URL into Ahrefs, we see that this anchor has never been sent.
 This makes it extremely likely that sending an exact match anchor with “clove oil cvs” will increase rankings.
 That is, if you have a proper PBN.

 Finding these testcases is a great task for a VA.
 In fact, a VA found the example above in about 10 minutes.
 I suggest you have your VA go out and find a suite of 20 of these tester sites to use in your upcoming tests.

 Now it’s time to create the link on your PBN.

 - Get a 300-word Iwriter.com article created for $2.

 - Create an exact match anchor link with the keyword that you identified before.
 Send it to the exact URL that SEMRush says is ranking for that keyword.